in-rolls/indian-politician-bios/README.md

 ## Biographical Data of Indian Politicians

 Biographical data of national, state and some local elections candidates from [archive.india.gov.in](https://www.archive.india.gov.in/) and [myneta.info](http://www.myneta.info/) along with scripts for retrieving the data.
 The data from the 15th Lok Sabha and members in Rajya Sabha as of June, 2014 was used to produce this small note: [(No) Missing daughters of Indian Politicians](http://gbytes.gsood.com/2014/06/29/missing-daughters-of-indian-politicians/).
-While data on all political candidates in national, state and some local elections from myNeta was used to analyze spousal income, movable and immovable assets by politician gender.
-[Link to analysis](analysis/myneta.md).
+While data on all political candidates in national, state and some local elections from myNeta was used to analyze spousal income, movable and immovable assets by politician gender. ([Analysis](analysis/myneta.md).)

 ----
 ### Table of Contents